How to reduce the likelihood of cracks in the beam. How to avoid cracking timber in a wooden house? Drying logs with high frequency currents

 Lime is a cheap natural antiseptic, but few people know that it protects wood well from solar ultraviolet radiation and prevents its uneven drying.

-However, do not rush to tackle the bakeware.
-Firstly, the lime is washed off very quickly, and secondly, it does not have the most pleasant color.
+However, do not rush to take on the maklovitsa.
+Firstly, lime is washed off very quickly, and secondly, it does not have the most pleasant color.

-Would you like the ends of your beautiful log house to turn white from stains?
+Would you like the ends of your beautiful log house to turn white with streaks?
 Agree, this protection is for the most extreme case.

 Dye

 You can also protect the ends with any breathable paint.
-Today there are more than enough of them on sale.
-But, again, the woody texture will be lost, but the capillarity in the bars is completely killed.
-Fact - there is a fact, if you open the previously passed chamber drying wood with good paint, the likelihood of cracking is minimized.
+Today they are on sale more than enough.
+But, again, the wood texture will be lost, but the capillarity in the bars is completely killed.
+Fact - there is a fact, if you open the previously passed chamber drying wood with good paint, the likelihood of cracking will be minimized.

-Another thing is that the paintwork materials supplied to the market are in no way inferior in their cost to a specially developed impregnation, and most often they cost much more, so then it makes sense to reinvent the wheel?
+Another thing is that the coatings supplied to the market are in no way inferior in their cost to a specially designed impregnation, and most often they are much more expensive, so what's the point of reinventing the wheel then?

 Wax

-Another tool that we inherited from our ancestors is beeswax...
-The ends sealed with it remain transparent for steam exchange, but not for moisture.
+Another remedy that we inherited from our ancestors is beeswax.
+The ends sealed with it remain transparent for vapor exchange, but not for moisture.
 Plus, this material is of natural origin, 100% safe for human life and time-tested.

-Another thing is that working with such a product is extremely inconvenient, it requires constant heating, and even makes the tree more susceptible to fire.
+Another thing is that it is extremely inconvenient to work with such a product, it requires constant heating, and even makes the tree more susceptible to fire.

 Polymer impregnations

 Along with natural ones, there are also polymer impregnations on sale.
-The same "Senezh Tor", "Neomid Tor Plus" or "Biotor" from brand Rogneda.
+The same "Senezh Tor", "Neomid Tor Plus" or "Biotor" from trademark Rogned.
 These compounds are pure chemistry.

-But they do an excellent job with their task, are relatively cheap, easy to use and colorless.
-If you need wood texture in pure form, polymer is indispensable.
+But they do an excellent job of their task, are relatively cheap, easy to use and colorless.
+If you need a wooden texture in pure form, without a polymer can not do.

 Only adherents of "green" housing will remain dissatisfied here.
 And this is logical.
-The meaning is to build from natural materials a house, so that it can be impregnated with chemistry later?
+The meaning of building natural materials house, then to impregnate it with chemistry?

-In a word, how to take care of your log house and what impregnations or mastics to choose for this is a personal matter of the owner.
-It is enough to know that today there is a choice and cracking, which was perceived by many as a sentence, is quite realistic to avoid, or at least minimize it.
+In a word, how to care for your log house and what impregnations or mastics for this to choose is a personal matter of the owner.
+It is enough to know that today there is a choice and cracking, which many perceived as a sentence, is quite realistic to avoid, or at least minimize it.

-On this we say goodbye to you.
-Goodbye and see you soon on the pages of the site about the dacha.
+With this we say goodbye to you.
+Goodbye and see you soon on the pages of the site about the cottage.

 Return